Cloudflare Storage

 await stateStore.setInterruptFlag('session-123', 'user_requested');

-// Check for interrupt (called in workflow loop)
+// Check for interrupt (called inside the workflow / DO loop)

 const flag = await stateStore.checkInterruptFlag('session-123');